 The infamous Harmonic Percolator circuit tuned for maximum tone.
 Capable of filthy sub octave and wilful feedback, through to just a hint of grit, or an amp slamming transistor booster.
 Definitely more than just a fuzz.

 As in the original HP-1 the Hurts uses both germanium and silicon transistors carefully selected and graded for both sound and gain.
-Inside it has a couple of trimmers, one to tune in the octave "sweet spot" and one for gain compensation.
+Inside it has a couple of trimmers, one to tune in the octave "sweet spot" and one for gain compensation in case of oscillation.

 “I dont know how to thank you?
 You’re attention to detail... you nailed it.
 You have the best harmonic percolator on the market.
 Truest to Interfax as far as I can tell.
 Plus your pedal just out right kicks ass with all the options you offer in Ge and Si switches and so on.
-This pedal knocks all other HPs dick in the dirt.
-Including the (name removed - Ed.) cause I got one of those.
+This pedal knocks all other HPs in the dirt.
+Including the xxxxxxx cause I got one of those.
 Kudos, man.
 Playing it through my Orange amp... makes me the happiest kid in the world.
 Where may I leave a positive review, sir.”

 © Latent Lemon Audio 2018.
 All rights reserved.